Super Mario Bros. Wonder Tops the French Charts

 Super Mario Bros.
-Wonder (NS) has remained first place French charts for week 50, 2023, according to SELL.
+Wonder (NS) has remained in first place French charts for week 51, 2023, according to SELL.

-Mario Kart 8 Deluxe (NS) is up two spots to second place, while EA Sports FC 24 (PS5) remained in third place.
-Marvel's Spider-Man 2 (PS5) re-entered the top five in fourth place and Avatar: Frontiers of Pandora (PS5) in its second week fell from second to fifth place.
+Mario Kart 8 Deluxe (NS) remained in second place, while Marvel's Spider-Man 2 (PS5) is up one spot third place.
+EA Sports FC 24 (PS5) is down one spot fourth place and Avatar: Frontiers of Pandora (PS5) remained in fifth place.

 Top sellers per system were as follows: